lfreitas/gettingandcleaningdata/README.md

 4. Appropriately labels the data set with descriptive variable names
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Note that nothing new is computed: only the columns with mean and standard deviation data are extracted

-Variable names are defined from the following components:
+Measurement variable names are defined from the following components:
 * angle - for variables that start with angle, the rest of the variable describe the angle being measured
 * timebody - time domain body signal
 * frequencybody - frequency domain signal obtained via Fast Fourier Transform